jennsomewhere/WanderlostandFound/_posts/2018-04-03-an-a-to-z-guide-to-maximizing-your-travel-dollars.md

 <h5 class="underline"><span style="color:#9b555a">WORK</span> for Your Board</h5><br>

 Ask at your hostel if they need someone to help out in exchange for a free or discounted room.
 They often don't even require you to have a work visa since you aren't actually getting paid, you're just "volunteering" in exchange for a place to sleep.
 One hostel I stayed at in Thailand would let you stay for free as long as you manned the reception desk for 2 hrs/day.
 One in Australia would pay travelers cash to clean rooms and change bedding.
-Another option is WWOOF, which connects volunteers with organic farmers.
+Another option is <a href="http://wwoof.net/" target="blank">WWOOF</a>, which connects volunteers with organic farmers.
 In exchange for your help on the farm, you get accommodation and food, and yet another chance to immerse yourself in local culture.<br><br>

 <h5 class="underline">Become a <span style="color:#9b555a">XENOPHILE</span></h5><br>